nikhil-dev-395/signin-signup-page/README.md

 <h3> this project is nothing but a singup and signin page</h3>

+note that : index.js is a main file

 <p>in this code i used signup.controllers.js and signup.models.js for developing signup and signin page</p>
  for developing this  project i used following technologies